yoshz/ansible-digitalocean/README.md

 * Install ansible

     sudo apt-get install python-pip
-    sudo pip install ansible
+    sudo pip install ansible dopy

+* Make sure your python path is configured correctly.

+    # for example when using OSX homebrew
+    export PYTHONPATH=/usr/local/lib/python2.7/site-packages

 * Copy vars.yml.dist to vars.yml and change the variables to your need.

 * Create the default hosts file (optional):

-    sudo echo localhost > /etc/ansible/hosts
+    sudo echo "localhost ansible_connection=local" > /etc/ansible/hosts

 ### Digital Ocean configuration

-Create a new API key on the [API access page](https://cloud.digitalocean.com/api_access) and add the client_id and api_key to `vars.yml`.
+Create a new API key on the [API access page](https://cloud.digitalocean.com/api_access).
+Only API v1 is supported currently by Ansible.
+Add the client_id and api_key to `vars.yml`.

 ## Playbooks